PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 {{< figure src="/media/post_sss_control.png" alt="image" caption="Screen space shadows in Control" class="center" >}}

 ## The algorithm
-The idea is that we start by moving from the pixel to the light.
+So how do we go about it ?
+Well, the basic idea is that we start by moving from the pixel to the light.
 We move in steps, in each step, we compare the depth of our ray against the depth that the camera perceives.
 If our ray depth is larger (further away) from the camera's, then we assume that the pixel is in shadow.
 {{< figure src="/media/post_sss_idea.png" alt="image" caption="Can the camera see the ray ?
 A compromise to decide whether to shadow or not." class="center" >}}
 As we can already see, we can't reliably tell if a pixel is in shadow or not, using only screen space information.
-But we don't have to worry as if we recall the comparison pictures we saw previously, we only need to supplement shadow mapping, not replace it.
+But we don't have to worry that, as if we recall the comparison pictures we saw previously, we only need to supplement shadow mapping, not replace it.
-So the question now is, is this compromise good enough to provide any meaningful information ?
+So the question really is, is this compromise good enough to provide any meaningful information ?
-And the answer is that, it is quite decent at small distances, but less accurate over long distances.
+And the answer is that it is quite decent at small distances, but less accurate over long distances.
-So it's wise to keep this effect at a small-scale.
-This is why some people call it contact shadows, because shadows can only (reliably) show up when the pixel is very close to it's occluder, they almost make contact.
+So it's wise to keep this effect at a small scale.
+This is why some people refer to screen space shadows as contact shadows, because shadows can only (reliably) show up when the pixel is very close to it's occluder, they almost make contact.

-Here is an HLSL example:
+Here is the complete HLSL example with comments were necessery:
 ```
 // Settings
 static const uint  g_sss_steps            = 8;     // Quality/performance